 Near the Ruins is Mount Fortress which used to be the city’s principal military defense structure.

-West of the Ruins are Na Tcha Temple, Section of the Old City’s Walls, and St. Anthony’s Church.
+West of the Ruins are Na Tcha Temple, a Section of the Old City’s Walls, and St. Anthony’s Church.

-4. Free taste of jerky and Macau delicacies
+5. Free taste of jerky and Macau delicacies

 Coming from Senado Square, there is a street going to the Ruins of St. Paul where jerky sellers and Macanese delicacies abound.
-Most of the shops offer a free taste, enticing you to buy more of the tasty and delicious food they are selling.
+Most of the shops offer free taste, enticing you to buy more of the tasty and delicious food they are selling.
 There are also restaurants and souvenir shops along the street.

-Must try are Portuguese egg tarts, Tai Lei Loi Kei’s pork chop buns, Koi Kei’s almond cookies and egg rolls.[RELATED: Hong Kong Foodscapades: Tsui Wah, Cafe de Coral, Delicious Kitchen, and Din Tai Fung]
+Must-try food: Portuguese egg tarts, Tai Lei Loi Kei’s pork chop buns, Koi Kei’s almond cookies, and egg rolls.

-5. Stroll around Fisherman’s Wharf
+6. Stroll around Fisherman’s Wharf